DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/nodes/styleExpr.md

 A node style.

 ##### param(value): any
-When the function is called as a setter, returns the node's new style; when the function is called as a getter, returns `undefined`.
+A node's new style or `undefined`.

 ---
-A data source field specified by this property must contain inline style declarations in string format, for instance `"fill: #d9d9d9; stroke: #999999"`.
+A data source field assigned to this property should contain in-line style declarations in string format.
+For instance, `"fill: #d9d9d9; stroke: #999999"`.

+A function assigned to this property should do the following:

-If you provide a function for the **styleExpr** property, the function can return style settings as CSS rules presented in JSON format as well.
+* Return a node's new style as a set of CSS rules in JSON format when the **value** parameter is set to `undefined`.
+For instance, `{"fill": "#d9d9d9"; "stroke": "#999999"}`.
+* Save a new style value to a data storage when the **value** parameter contains a node's style.
+For instance, assign this value to the **obj** parameter's field to save a node's style in your data source.

     <!-- tab: index.js -->
     $(function() {